midnightntwrk/midnight-architecture/proposals/zkir-v3-by-example.md

 Likewise, their inputs have `Point` types where appropriate.
 Like for byte arrays, `Point`s need to be encoded into field values when they appear in Impact instructions.

+**A note on private inputs:** the test program we started with did not have any private inputs (witness return values in Compact).
+However, they need to be treated uniformly with the circuit inputs (though interleaved with ZKIR code).
+Therefore, the `private_input` instruction needs to have a type annotation.

 ```json
 {
   "version": { "major": 3, "minor": 0 },